The Sunday of the Holy Cross

 Vouchsafe, O Lord; then the Litany, Let us complete our evening prayer unto the Lord, with the choir singing the responses according to the penitential Lenten melody.

-Aposticha: Triodion (Stichera and verses, beginning with In my wretchedness), G/N: Theotokion in the Triodion (The heavenly powers praise thee).
+Aposticha: Triodion (Stichera and verses, beginning with In my wretchedness), G/N: Cross (Behold Thee, the Fashioner and Creator of all – LTS, p.
+192f).

 Now lettest Thou Thy servant.